Jean De Dieu Uwihanganye: Career

 Following graduation from Petit Séminaire Rwesero in 2006, Jean De Dieu worked for a year as a mathematics, physics, and chemistry teacher at Lycée Muhura St Alexandre Sauli in Gatsibo, Rwanda.
 Jean De Dieu worked as a journalist at Radio Salus Rwanda, a Butare based radio station connected to the University of Rwanda, from 2007 to 2011 when he was a student at the National University of Rwanda.
 He was using Henri Jado as Pseudonym names while working as a journalist.
 Between January 2011 and August 2012, he was communication manager for GirlHub Rwanda, renamed to the Girl Effect, is a girl's life improving initiative which hosts Ni Nyampinga project in Rwanda, formed by collaboration between DFID and the Nike Foundation.
 He also worked for a year at Radio 10 Rwanda in Kigali between 2011 and 2012 before relocating to England to pursue postgraduate studies at University of Manchester.
 While in Manchester, he was project manager at Girl Impact Map, mapping tool affiliated to Girl Effect.

 In 2014 after graduating with master's in construction project management, Jean De Dieu joined the NPD Ltd, Rwanda based construction firm, he served as director of construction and engineering services.
 In October 2015, subsequently, he was promoted to position of director of business planning and development at the same company.
 The role he served until his cabinet appointment as the Minister of State for transport in the Rwanda Ministry of Infrastructure in Cabinet of Rwanda in August 2017.
 In addition, he worked at the University of Lay Adventists of Kigali (UNILAK) as a part-time lecturer for project management courses in master's program between since 2014 until 2017.
-On 30 August 2017, President Paul Kagame appointed Jean De Dieu as Minister of State for transport in Rwanda Ministry of Infrastructure in the Cabinet of Rwanda.
-At age of 30 years, Jean De Dieu was the youngest both as Minister and diplomat in the cabinet of Rwanda at the time of his appointment.
-He served in this position until July 2019 when he was assigned to high commission of Rwanda to Singapore, Australia, New Zealand and from May 2023 he is also ambassador of Rwanda to Indonesia.